s9w/cheap/readme.md

 ## Performance; string ref output
 I did some rudimentary profiling and things are still fast with a million elements.
 The first pain points are allocations of the vectors etc.

-To alleviate memory allocation worries at least to some degree, there's an alternative set of stringification functions that wrote into a `std::string&`.
+To alleviate memory allocation worries at least to some degree, there's an alternative set of stringification functions that write into a `std::string&`.
 That target string can be preallocated by the user, or re-used between changes to avoid most string allocations.

 ```c++
 auto write_element_str(const element& elem,                  std::string& output, const int indentation = 4) -> void;